-- 4) Review both the rankings of the various A.S. entities by each fellow as well as the preferences given by each A.S. entity towards each fellow they interviewed. - 5) Select the amount of fellows they wish to welcome into their respective A.S. entity. - C) The A.S.
-Fellowship Selection Committee must vote to pass the official placement of the fellows with a two-thirds (2/3rds) majority. - D) The official Placement of the fellows must be approved by the Associated Students Senate by a vote of fifty percent plus one (50%+1).
+- A) The A.S.
+Fellowship Coordinating Committee in conjunction with the office of the Internal Vice President shall: - 1) Consist of one (1) Representative from each A.S. entity that is accepting fellows. - 2) Review both the rankings of the various A.S. entities by each fellow as well as the preferences given by each A.S. entity towards each fellow they interviewed. - 3) Select the amount of fellows they wish to welcome into their respective A.S. entity. - B) The Fellowship Coordinating Committee along with the Internal Vice President's office must vote to pass the official placement of the fellows with a two-thirds (2/3rds) majority. - C) The official Placement of the fellows must be approved by the Associated Students Senate by a vote of fifty percent plus one (50%+1).